-The annual contribution agreed in the Section 106 is index linked and the amount contributed by BAL in 2018/19 was £84,211.22 based on a 3.4% RPI uplift over the previous year.
+The annual contribution agreed in the Section 106 is index linked and the amount contributed by BAL in 2020/21 was £89,571.11.

-Since the inception of the Community Trust Fund in 1998 over £1.6 million has been awarded to projects which have benefitted the local community.
+Since the inception of the Community Trust Fund in 1998 over £1.8 million has been awarded to projects which have benefitted the local community.